Detect Identity Threats

 Every detection linked to the relevant technique for SOC workflows and compliance.

-Eight Detection Engines, 44+ Threat Types
+Nine Detection Engines, 50+ Threat Types

 Credential Attack Engine